 AUTEC is an institutional ethics committee approved by the Health Research Council Ethics Committee (HRCEC) of New Zealand.
-Approval by HRCEC provides recognition that AUTEC is functioning according to international standards.
-AUTEC reports annually to the AUT Council and the HRCEC.
+Approval by HRCEC provides recognition that AUTEC is functioning according to internationally standards.
+AUTEC reports annually to the Council and the HRCEC.

-AUT policy is that all staff or student research involving human participants must receive approval from AUTEC prior to commencing.
+AUT policy is that all staff or student research involving human participants (must receive approval from AUTEC prior to commencing.
 There are some exceptions.

 AUTEC membership is structured to include appropriate medical, scientific and other disciplinary research expertise, as well as lay community representation.
-This ensures that the committee has the experience, skills, knowledge and perspectives to review research proposals, ensuring they meet or exceed established ethical standards.
-AUTEC also maintains a balance of cultural and gender diversity.
+This ensures that the committee has the experience, skills, knowledge and perspectives to review research proposals, ensuring they meet or exceed established ethical standards AUTEC also maintains a balance of cultural and gender diversity.
 AUTEC includes faculty representatives, appointees of senior leadership, as well as individuals with experience and expertise including:

 - Ethical and moral reasoning;

-- Te reo Māori, tikanga Māori, and te ao Māori;
+- Te reo Māori, tikanga Māori, and te ao Māori:

-- · Pasifika knowledge and worldviews;

 - Law:

 - Provision of health and disability services;

-- Perspectives of wider community (e.g. the perspectives of health and disability consumers, perspectives of ethnic communities);
+- The perspectives of wider community (e.g. the perspectives of health and disability consumers, perspectives of ethnic communities):

-- Intervention studies;
+- Intervention studies:

-- · Observational studies;
+- Observational studies;

-- Reviewing of qualitative or quantitative research;
+- Reviewing of gualitative or guantitative research:

-- · Perspectives of student community.
+- The perspectives of student community

-Comprehensive information about AUTEC can be found online at:
+Comprehensive information about AUTEC can be found online at: www.aut.ac.nz/researchethics

-www.aut.ac.nz/researchethics

-&lt;sup>1 The University Postgraduate Research Board acts as the Board of Studies and Assessment Board for the Master of Philosophy and doctoral programmes.
+1 The University Postgraduate Research Board acts as the Board of Studies and Assessment Board for the Master of Philosophy and doctoral programmes.